greylemon/redux-spreadsheet/README.md

 Please check out the package.json of the excel for the scripts and other node configurations.

+## Husky

+Husky is used here for performing tasks before a git commit.
+The tasks performed is finding code violations using eslint and formatting code using prettier.

 ## Main Libraries Used

 - [React](https://reactjs.org/) (Specifically [hooks](https://reactjs.org/docs/hooks-overview.html)): used for building HTML components